apache/netbeans/java/java.lsp.server/vscode/README.md

 ### Surroung with refactorings
 ![Surrond with Refactorings](images/Surrond_With_refactorings.png)

-Some refactorings are two steps with like Override method ... where method to be overriden is selected in 2nd step:Surrond_With_refactorings
+Some refactorings are two steps with like Override method ... where method to be overriden is selected in 2nd step:

 ![Override refactoring](images/Override_refactoring.png)
 ### Some of supported refactorings: